Swapnil-ingle/react-projects/basic-projects/tutorial-course/README.md

 1. Instead of creating lots of div tags, use proper semantics like article, section, etc.
 2. Instead of using 'class' use 'className' for defining the class of a tag.
 3. Must close every element (tag)

+## Host your React application online for free

+### Steps

+1. Sign up on Netlify.com
+2. Go to 'Sites'
+3. Create a prod-build of your React App (`npm start build`).
+This will create a build folder
+4. Drap-and-drop the 'build' folder in the 'Sites' tab (Step #2)